Adjudicators 2026

 Jonathan Paget

-Associate Professor Jonathan Paget has led the classical guitar program at the Western Australian Academy of Performing Arts (Edith Cowan University) since 2005.
-Winner of multiple international guitar competitions, Jonathan has performed throughout Australia, the USA, and Asia, and performed at organisations such as Musica Viva, Perth Festival, Port Fairy Spring Music Festival, and Strings Attached (Margaret River).
-His two solo recordings are regularly played on radio (particularly“Midsummer’s Night” for Move Records).
-Reviews describe his “formidable virtuosity” [Limelight],“subtle, intimate artistry” [The West Australian], “up there with some of the best” [Classical Guitar,UK].
+Associate Professor Jonathan Paget has led the classical guitar program at the Western Australian Academy of Performing Arts (Edith Cowan University) since 2005 and has produced many outstanding graduates with successful music careers.
+Winner of multiple international guitar competitions, Jonathan has performed throughout Australia, the USA, and Asia, and at organisations such as Musica Viva, Perth Festival, Port Fairy Spring Music Festival, and Strings Attached (Margaret River).
+His two solo recordings are regularly played on radio (particularly “Midsummer’s Night” for Move Records).
+Reviews describe his “formidable virtuosity” [Limelight], “subtle, intimate artistry” [The West Australian], “up there with some of the best” [Classical Guitar, UK].
 A Fulbright and Hackett scholar, Paget completed doctoral studies at the Eastman School of Music in upstate New York.
-He was the Associate Dean of Research at WAAPA for six years and is an active music researcher in guitar studies and historically informed performance practice.
-He has been President of the Classical Guitar Society of WA, Inc. since 2006.
+Having held multiple senior roles at WAAPA, he is the current Associate Dean of Music.
+Paget is an active music researcher in guitar studies and historically informed performance practice and has been President of the Classical Guitar Society of WA, Inc. since 2006.

 Piano Adjudicator